United States Marine Corps: Official traditions and customs

 As in any military organization, the official and unofficial traditions of the Marine Corps serve to reinforce camaraderie and set the service apart from others.
 The Corps's embrace of its rich culture and history is cited as a reason for its high esprit de corps.
 An important part of the Marine Corps culture is the traditional seafaring naval terminology derived from its history with the Navy.
 "Marines" are not "soldiers" or "sailors".

 The Marine Corps emblem is the Eagle, Globe, and Anchor, sometimes abbreviated "EGA", adopted in 1868.
-The Marine Corps seal includes the emblem, also is found on the flag of the United States Marine Corps, and establishes scarlet and gold as the official colors.
+The Marine Corps seal includes the emblem, is found on the flag of the United States Marine Corps, and establishes scarlet and gold as the official colors.
 The Marine motto Semper Fidelis means Always Faithful in Latin, often appearing as Semper Fi.
-The Marines' Hymn dates back to the 19th century and is the oldest official song in the United States armed forces.
+The "Marines' Hymn" dates back to the 19th century and is the oldest official song in the United States armed forces.
 Semper Fi is also the name of the official march of the Corps, composed by John Philip Sousa.
 The mottos "Fortitudine" (With Fortitude); By Sea and by Land, a translation of the Royal Marines' Per Mare, Per Terram; and To the Shores of Tripoli were used until 1868.

-Two styles of swords are worn by marines: the officers' Mameluke Sword, similar to the Persian shamshir presented to Lt.
+Two styles of swords are worn by Marines: the officers' Mameluke Sword, similar to the Persian shamshir presented to Lt.
 Presley O'Bannon after the Battle of Derna, and the Marine NCO sword.
-The Marine Corps Birthday is celebrated every year on 10 November in a cake-cutting ceremony where the first slice of cake is given to the oldest marine present, who in turn hands it off to the youngest marine present.
+The Marine Corps Birthday is celebrated every year on 10 November in a cake-cutting ceremony where the first slice of cake is given to the oldest Marine present, who in turn hands it off to the youngest Marine present.
 The celebration includes a reading of Commandant Lejeune's Birthday Message.
-Close Order Drill is heavily emphasized early on in a marine's initial training, incorporated into most formal events, and is used to teach discipline by instilling habits of precision and automatic response to orders, increase the confidence of junior officers and noncommissioned officers through the exercise of command and give marines an opportunity to handle individual weapons.
+Close Order Drill is heavily emphasized early on in a Marine's initial training, incorporated into most formal events, and is used to teach discipline by instilling habits of precision and automatic response to orders, increase the confidence of junior officers and noncommissioned officers through the exercise of command and give Marines an opportunity to handle individual weapons.